Nigerian Dwarf Goat

 The Nigerian dwarf goat is a miniature dairy goat that comes in wide variety of colors and markings.
 Both males and females of this species have horns, though it is common for owners to have them disbudded (removed) at a young age.

-Nigerian dwarfs produce very sweet milk that is high in butterfat.
-A healthy female on average will produce 25 pounds of milk per day, which is quite a bit for its small size.
+Nigerian dwarfs produce very sweet milk that is high in butterfat and protein.
+A healthy female will produce up to two quarts of milk per day, which is quite a bit for its small size.

 The popularity of the Nigerian dwarf goat is on the rise.
-They originally were brought to the United States on ships as food for large cats such as lions and tigers.
+They originated in West Africa and were brought to the United States on ships as food for large cats such as lions and tigers.

-The surviving goats that weren’t fed to the carnivores went on to live at the zoo in their own exhibits.
+The surviving goats that weren’t fed to the carnivores went on to live at zoos in their own exhibits.
 Now, they are commonly kept as residents in petting zoos.